How CAT works?

 create the desired output

-such as results of the tests in MS Excel format
+such as results of the tests in MS Excel format, JSON file or entries in a relational database table

 Here is a simple schema (for PowerShell module, but all tools work the same way):